SumiSastri/typescript-with-react/README.md

-# Typescript with React
+# Typescript overview
-Typescript is a superset of JavaScript.
-It is what C++ is to C. Browsers do not compile Typescript, so it requires a transpiler to convert back into Javascript.
+Typescript, is an open-source library created by Microsoft.
+It is a superset of JavaScript.
+It is what C++ is to C. Browsers do not compile Typescript, so it requires a transpiler (compiler) to convert back into Javascript.

-Problems that TypeScript solves - as it is statically typed it reduces errors as types are checked automatically preventing the accidental assignment of invalid values.
+Problems that TypeScript solves - as it is statically typed it reduces errors (bugs) as types are checked automatically preventing the accidental assignment of invalid values.
+It is easier to maintain in the long-term as it handles.
 - Prototypal inheritance
 - Equality and type juggling
 - Scope